woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/pgadmin.rst

    *Navigating the database*

 When executing SQL queries, make sure you have the intended target database selected.
-The SQL Query dialog box will confirm the current database selection.
+The SQL :guilabel:`Query` dialog box will confirm the current database selection.

 .. figure:: img/pgadmin_querydb.png